rlama7/youtube-clone/README.md

 - `useState` is used when the component has some data that changes over time, and we want it to re-render whenever data changes.

-- `useEffect` lets us perform side effects in functiion componetns.
+- `useEffect` lets us perform side effects in function componetns.
 It's like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined in class components.

 **Best Practices for Using Hooks**